Can You Lose Belly Fat By Riding A Stationary Bike?

 1. How to set up your bike

-You must warm-up on the bike, start pedaling at a slower pace and at a lower intensity for about three to five minutes.
+You must warm up on the bike, and start pedaling at a slower pace and at a lower intensity for about three to five minutes.
 After that period, you can crank up the speed and intensity.
 The warm-up prepares your body for a more vigorous workout.

 3. Avoid bike boredom